 In 1737-38, the elder Rev. John U. Giessendanner from Orangeburg began Lutheran work in this area; this was continued by his nephew until 1749.
 By the 1760s, St. Matthew's Lutheran Church near here was in use.
 A later building erected at this site in 1826 was replaced by the present church in 1900.
 (Marker Number 9-4.)

 Location.
 33° 37.069′ N, 80° 40.294′ W. Marker is in Creston, South Carolina, in Calhoun County.
 Marker is on Old Number 6 Highway (State Highway 6) near Sherlock Road, on the left when traveling north.
+Located about 7 miles South the town of St. Matthews.
 Touch for map.
-Located about 7 miles South the town of St. Matthews.
 Marker is in this post office area: Cameron SC 29030, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 10 other markers are within 7 miles of this marker, measured as the crow flies.
-Shady Grove Church (approx. 2 miles away); Honoring a Pioneer Woman (approx. 2.3 miles away); First Land Granted in Calhoun County Area (approx. 2.3 miles away); John Adam Treutlen (approx. 4.3 miles away); Good Hope Picnic (approx. 5.3 miles away); Mount Pleasant Baptist Church (approx. 5.4 miles away); Mt.
-Lebanon Cemetery (approx. 5.8 miles away); Santee~Cemetery (approx. 5.9 miles away); Jericho Methodist Church (approx. 6.1 miles away); Calhoun County (approx. 6.9 miles away).
+At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
+Shady Grove Church (approx. 2 miles away); Honoring a Pioneer Woman (approx. 2.3 miles away); First Land Granted in Calhoun County Area (approx. 2.3 miles away); John Adam Treutlen (approx. 4.3 miles Good Hope Picnic (approx. 5.3 miles away); Tabernacle Cemetery (approx. 5.3 miles away); Mount Pleasant Baptist Church (approx. 5.4 miles away); Mt.
+Lebanon Cemetery (approx. 5.8 miles away); Santee~Cemetery (approx. 5.9 miles away); Jericho Methodist Church (approx. 6.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 6, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,522 times since then and 2 times this year.
+It was originally submitted on January 6, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,637 times since then and 61 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on January 6, 2010, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.